Architecting in the Cloud: Taking on the GCP Dress4Win Case Study - Part 1

 Dress4Win want to innovate in the way they manage their development environments.
 To allow rapid creation (and reproducible) environments Terraform shall be used to create all non-production environments.

 DR shall comprise of a Terraform scripted solution to create a pilot-light DR for Dress4Win's production infrastructure.
 To achieve this;

 - Standby replication shall be running to an RDS instance,

 - Application Server image AMI built.
 Autoscaling group setup with minimum of 1 instance configured.
 Setup to scale with demand,

 - EC2 ALB configured to route traffic to ASG,

 - EMR cluster setup, with 1 node in place and scaling enabled.
 Replication to S3 configured from production Hadoop cluster,

 - Route53 performing DNS resolution with a Failover Policy, primary being on-premise, failover to EC2 ALB.

-That's the theory, Part 2 next week - let the terraforming begin!
+That's the theory, Part 2 coming soon - let the terraforming begin!